 Oklahoma Medical Research Foundation scientist Dr. John Harley and an international consortium of researchers have identified 13 genes they think contribute to lupus, an autoimmune disorder that affects as many as 2 million Americans.

+About the studyThe goal was to identify sections of chromosomes where abnormalities appeared regularly in lupus sufferers.
 "By identifying the mechanisms of disease through basic research, as was done here, it can lead to fundamental understanding of the disease process and help us develop better therapies to fight it,” Harley said.

 Continue reading this story on the...

 Lupus•Lupus can affect any part of the body and can be life-threatening. •Lupus most commonly affects the skin, joints, blood and kidneys. •The disease occurs nine times more frequently in women than in men.

 More research neededOklahoma Medical Research Foundation scientist Dr. John Harley said he is always looking for lupus sufferers and those without lupus to serve as experimental controls.
 He said he particularly needs participants who aren't Caucasian.
 For more information, call (888) OK-LUPUS (655-8787).